Updated November 2022

 Average Salaries for Network Cable Technicians

-According to Statistics Canada's most recent Wage Report, network cable technicians in the Toronto region earn an average of $27/hour.
+According to the Job Bank, network cable technicians in the Toronto region earn an average of $32 an hour.

-At the lowest end of the pay scale, they're earning about $16/hour, and at the highest, as much as $38/hour.
+At the lowest end of the pay scale, they're earning about $18.50 an hour, and at the highest, as much as $41.03 an hour.

 It's important to note that salaries vary depending on the type of cabling work the technician does.

-CATV technicians, for example, earn an average salary of $22/hour.
+CATV technicians, for example, earn an average salary of $25 an hour in Ontario.
 Demand in this area has dipped due to the growing popularity of internet streaming versus cable and satellite systems.

 your next step